 Figure 6.2.6.3.4-1: Data Collection via Messaging Framework

-1. The data consumer subscribes to data via the DCCF by invoking the Ndccf_DataManagement_Subscribe(Service_Operation, Data Specification, Formatting Instructions, Processing Instructions, NF (or NF-Set) ID, ADRF Information) service operation.
+1. The data consumer subscribes to data via the DCCF by invoking the Ndccf_DataManagement_Subscribe(Service_Operation, Data Specification, Formatting Instructions, Processing Instructions, NF (or NF-Set) ID, ADRF Information) service operation as specified in clause 8.2.2.
 The data consumer may specify one or more notification endpoints and the NF or NF set to collect data from.

 Service_Operation is the service operation to be used by the DCCF to request data (e.g.: Namf_EventExposure_Subscribe or OAM Subscribe).
 Data Specification provides Service_Operation-specific required parameters (e.g. event IDs, UE-ID(s), target of event reporting) and optional input parameters used to retrieve the data.
 Formatting and Processing Instructions are as defined in clause 5A.4.
 The data consumer may optionally include the Data Source NF Instance (or NF Set) ID and ADRF information indicating whether the data are to be stored in an ADRF and, optionally, an ADRF ID.

-Editor's note: Clause xx will provide the Ndccf_DataManagement service description.

 2. If the NF instance or NF Set ID is not provided by the data consumer, the DCCF determines the NF instances that can provide data as described in clause 5A.2 and clause 6.2.2.2.
 If the consumer requested storage of data in an ADRF, but the ADRF ID is not provided by the data consumer, or the collected data is to be stored in an ADRF according to configuration on the DCCF, the DCCF selects an ADRF to store the collected data.

 3. The DCCF determines whether the data requested in step 1 are already being collected, as described in clause 5A.2.